-Each year, participants are allowed to contribute up to 50% of their earnings, in whole percentage increments.
-However, the Code limits contributions by highly compensated participants.
-Under the Code, the maximum allowable pre-tax contribution for participants during 2015 was \$18,000.
+Each year, participants are allowed to contribute up to 50% of their earnings, in whole percentage increments, up to a maximum pre-tax amount under the Code (\$18,000 for 2016).
 Participants may contribute to the Plan any portion of lump-sum distributions received from other qualified plans when the contributions qualify as a tax-free rollover.

 Participants who are expected to reach or are over the age of 50 during a Plan year and are making the maximum contribution are eligible to make additional catch-up contributions.
-Under the Code, the maximum allowable catch-up contribution was \$6,000 for 2015.
+Under the Code, the maximum allowable catch-up contribution was \$6,000 for 2016.